Southclaws/fault/README.md

     /Users/southclaws/Work/fault/fault_test.go:52
 ```

 And of course all of this information is accessible in a structured way so you can serialise it how you want for your logging stack of choice.
+Fault aims to be unopinionated about presentation.

 But what if you want to add context?
 With pkg/errors and similar libraries, you often use `errors.Wrap(err, "failed to do something")` to add a bit of context to a wrapped error.